 All reputable water filter pitchers (including all five that we tested) are certified to remove a long list of harmful contaminants by NSF International.
 While each of the water filters we tested have different levels of certifications, all of them significantly reduce harmful contaminants in the water.

 The benefits of water filters go beyond health alone.
-Water that is filtered also tastes significantly better than tap water in most jurisdictions.
+Water that is filtered also tastes significantly better than tap water in most jurisdictions, whether you’re consuming it alone or in a brewed beverage like coffee.
 This is due to the fact that the filters remove contaminants like chlorine, which have a significantly negative impact on water taste.

 Using water filter pitchers is also significantly less expensive than installing a reverse-osmosis system in your kitchen.

 However, it is critical to note that none of the water filters we tested remove biological contaminants.
 This means that you should only use water that has been treated for these contaminants — any municipal tap water should suffice.